richtong/Roo-Code-Docs/docs/roo-code-cloud/what-is-roo-code-cloud.md

 # What is Roo Code Cloud?

-Roo Code Cloud is a web-based platform that extends your Roo Code extension with cloud-powered features for enhanced collaboration, data persistence, and usage tracking.
+Roo Code Cloud is a web-based platform that extends your Roo Code extension with cloud-powered features for enhanced collaboration, task sharing, and usage tracking.
 By connecting your local Roo Code extension to the cloud, you unlock powerful capabilities that transform how you work with AI-assisted development.

 ## Key Benefits